AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/map-user-attributes-adobe-ims.md

 1. To create a new attribute mapping, click **Add Mapping**.

-1. Click the arrow next to the field and select the [!DNL Workfront] field that you want to map to.
+1. Click the arrow next to the Workfront field name and select the [!DNL Workfront] field that you want to map to.

 1. (Optional) If you want to create more than one rule for a given field, click the arrow next to **Always** and select the operator that you want the rule to use.